Prunoideae/PowerfulJS/README.md

 # PowerfulJS
 An addon for adding multiple features to the KubeJS.
+However, the mod is only for testing purposes, and will never be publicly released, or have any identical features to KubeJS itself.

 Currently supports Enchantments and MobEffects: